-I am a fourth year PhD student in the theory group of Paul G. Allen School of Computer Science and Engineering at the University of Washington, Seattle, USA.
+I am a fifth year PhD student in the Cryptography group of Paul G. Allen School of Computer Science and Engineering at the University of Washington, Seattle, USA.
 I am advised by Stefano Tessaro and Rachel Lin.
+I spent the summers of 2021 and 2022 as a research intern at NTT Research Sunnyvale working with Ilan Komargodski.
 My current research interests lie mainly in the theory and foundations of cryptography.

 Prior to this I graduated from the Indian Institute of Technology Kharagpur in July 2018 with a Bachelor of Technology (Hons.) in Computer Science and Engineering.
 I was advised by Debdeep Mukhopadhyay for my undergraduate thesis.

 Publications and Manuscripts

 Lightweight and Side-channel Secure 4 × 4 S-Boxes from Cellular Automata Rules [eprint] [doi]

 Ashrujit Ghoshal, Rajat Sadhukhan, Sikhar Patranabis, Nilanjan Datta, Stjepan Picek, Debdeep Mukhopadhyay

 IACR Transactions on Symmetric Cryptology, 2018(3) and FSE 2019